Comparisons12 min read

 • Team of 50: ClickUp Business = ~$600/month.
 Basecamp = $299/month.
 Basecamp wins by a lot.

-Basecamp's flat pricing model is a legitimate advantage for growing remote teams.
-You can add contractors, clients, and stakeholders without watching your monthly bill balloon every time you bring someone new on.
+Basecamp's flat pricing is a legitimate advantage for growing remote teams.
+You can add contractors, clients, and stakeholders without watching your monthly bill spike every time you bring someone new on.

 Winner: Depends on team size (see above)